About Me

 Teaching a study abroad program in Australia

-I began exploring science communication while pursuing my PhD.
+I began exploring science communication and education while pursuing my PhD.
 I wrote guest blog posts and developed activities for local K-5 schools early on.
-After graduation, I followed the typical academic path and worked as a Visiting Assistant Professor at Oglethorpe University.
-I loved teaching, but I wanted the opportunity to bring the joys of scientific discovery to the larger world.
+I also worked as a Teaching Assistant for many classes – including some in Australia and New Zealand!
+After graduation, I followed my passion for science communication and education.
+I worked as a Visiting Assistant Professor at Oglethorpe University before moving into a position as a Lecturer at Spelman College.

 My research background is in ecology, and I studied how climate change is affecting marine ecosystems during my PhD.
 This research combined my two passions: science and sustainability/conservation.
 Today I develop science content through a range of mediums discussing these topics.
-On this website you can find links to my YouTube pages targeted towards K-5 kids (Dr. Nikki’s Science Show) and older kids/adults (Strange Nature).
-I also encourage you to check out my blog!
+I teach courses focused on ecology, marine ecosystems, and global change where students learn about the topics while creating projects focused on building their science communication skills.
+I try to practice what I preach and I also spread the message of science and conservation to the broader world through classroom visits, social media, and public talks.
+On this website you can find links to my YouTube pages (hopefully back up and running soon!) and blog.

 Scuba diving in Florida